mpatacchiola/blog/_posts/2016-12-21-dissecting-reinforcement-learning-2.markdown

   return policy_matrix
 ```

-The `update_policy()` function is part of the improvement step of the GPI and it is fundamental in order to get convergence to an optimal policy.
-I will use also the function `print_policy()` which I already used in the previous post in order to print on terminal the policy using the symbols: ^, >, v, <, *, #.
-In the `main()` function I initialised a random policy matrix and the `state_action_matrix` that contains the utilities of each state-action pair.
-The matrix can be initialised to zeros or to random values, it does not matter.
+The `update_policy()` function is part of the improvement step of the GPI and it is fundamental for the convergence to an optimal policy.
+I will also use the function `print_policy()`, already used in the previous post, to print the policy using the symbols: ^, >, v, <, *, #.
+In the `main()` function I initialized a random policy matrix and the `state_action_matrix` that contains the utilities of each state-action pair.
+The matrix can be initialized with zeros or random values, it does not matter.

 ```python
 # Random policy matrix